BaliseCode/Anchor/README.md

 # Anchor, a Wordpress Theme Boilerplate
 Anchor is a Wordpress theme boilerplate made to simplify your theme creation workflow.
-It uses Anchor-Framework as a dependency so that it can be updated for existing projects
+It uses Anchor-Framework as a dependency so that it can be updated for existing projects.

 ## Getting Started